Farming Rules for Water – what you need to know

-Introduced in 2018 across England, the Reduction and Prevention of Agricultural Diffuse Pollution (England) Regulations, also known as the Farming Rules for Water, aims to prevent water pollution by stipulating that farmers must carefully plan manure and fertiliser applications to avoid exceeding the crop or soil's need, to aid in reducing the risk of diffuse water pollution from agricultural sources.
+Introduced in 2018 across England, the Reduction and Prevention of Agricultural Diffuse Pollution (England) Regulations 2018, also known as the Farming Rules for Water, aim to prevent water pollution by stipulating that farmers in England must carefully plan manure and fertiliser applications to avoid exceeding the crop or soil need.

 There are 8 farming rules for water which farmers must align with where required: